adfinis/eslint-config/README.md

 To install this package, simply run

-`yarn add -D @adfinis-sygroup/eslint-config eslint eslint-plugin-prettier`
+`yarn add -D @adfinis-sygroup/eslint-config eslint eslint-plugin-prettier eslint-plugin-import`

 Then add the following to your `.eslintrc.js`